airbytehq/airbyte/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 <!--
-Welcome to Airbyte project!
+Welcome to Airbyte!
-We're really glad with your contribution this will help us build an amazing tool.
-We accept contributions too!
-You can find them filtering the issues by good-first-issues or maybe... try to solve this one?
-(we could help you debug and pointing the path)
+We're really appreciate your report and know that this will help us build an amazing tool.
+If you want to contribute yourself, you can find a good place to start by searching for the good-first-issues label or maybe... by trying to solve this one? (we can help debug this with you!)

-Right now we are in alpha, this means  we're releasing versions more frequently and answer the questions below as much you can will help us find the problem more faster!
+Right now we are in alpha, so we're releasing versions a lot more frequently than normal.
+You can help us get to the root of the problem faster by filling out the questionnaire below!

 You can remove any comment block using these tags <-- info --/>